alixmatthews/parulidae_proctophyllodidae_cophylo/04_CophylogeneticTests/README.md

 - `amero_matrix_newnames.txt`: association matrix of mites (columns) and hosts (rows).
 Make sure names match identically with phylogeny files in order for R script below to run properly.
 This is the one with the new names based on morphological analyses

-- `ParaFit_PACo.R` - R script that makes .nwk files of phylogenies using ape (for import into JANE), also run through the entirety of the ParaFit and PACo analyses (PACo in both the 'old' way, which makes the plots showing the mxy2 value for each association and also the 95% CIs for each link, as well as the 'new and improved' way which is much faster, but (as far as I know) doesn't make those plots)
+- `ParaFit_PACo_Clean.R` - R script that makes .nwk files of phylogenies using ape (for import into JANE), also run through the entirety of the ParaFit and PACo analyses (PACo in both the 'old' way, which makes the plots showing the mxy2 value for each association and also the 95% CIs for each link, as well as the 'new and improved' way which is much faster, but (as far as I know) doesn't make those plots)

 - `Lovetteetal2010parulids.nex`: Lovette et al. 2010 parulid tree file from the Open Tree of Life